Surgical Procedures: Orchiectomy

 There are ways to manage constipation after your surgery.
 You can change your diet, drink more fluids, and take over-the-counter medications.
 Talk with your care team before taking any medications for constipation.

-Taking deep breaths and resting can help manage pain, keep your lungs healthy after anesthesia, and promote good drainage of lymphatic fluid.
-Try to do deep breathing and relaxation exercises a few times a day in the first week, or when you notice you are extra tense.
+Taking deep breaths and resting can help manage pain, keep your lungs healthy after anesthesia, and help with drainage of lymphatic fluid.
+Try to do deep breathing and relaxation exercises a few times a day in the first week, or when you are extra tense.

 - Example of a relaxation exercise: While sitting, close your eyes and take 5-10 slow deep breaths.
 Relax your muscles.
 Slowly roll your head and shoulders.